kheller18/data-structures-algorithms/questions/cPlusPlus.md

      ```

 8. What is a virtual function?
-   + `Virtual function`: is a member function in the base class that you redefine in a derived class.
+   + `Virtual function`: a member function in the base class that you redefine in a derived class.
 A virtual function is declared using the virtual keyword.
 When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.

 9. Compare compile time polymorphism and Runtime polymorphism.
   ![polymorphism vs runtime polymorphism](../images/cPlusPlus/polymorphism_runtime.png)